 • A disability happens way more than you think – this is true.
 Government stats report that a 30-year-old today has a 1 in 3 to 1 in 4 chance of experiencing a disability greater than 90 days.

 • A disability can last a long time.
 There are stats stating that the average disability is 3 years.
 Maybe.
 Personally, I think that information is a bit flawed as it probably includes people who don’t want to go back to work.
-The claims departments I speak with tell me their average claims are around 18 months.
+The claims departments I speak with tell me their average claims are around 18 months to 24 months.

-Regardless, can you survive financially without receiving a paycheck or income for 1, 2, or 3 years and more?
+Regardless, can you survive financially without receiving a paycheck or income for 1, 2, or 3 years and more if the unexpected happens?

 Think hard about that.
-This brings us to our #1 reason why nurses need disability insurance.
+This brings us to our #1 reason why nurses need disability insurance

 Here’s The #1 Reason: More Important People Rely On You